evkx/evkx.github.io/content/models/bmw/ix2/iX2_eDrive20/_index.md

 ## Drivetrain

-BMW iX2 xDrive30 has an all-wheel drive system supported by two motors, one on each axle.
+BMW iX2 eDrive20 has a front-wheel drive system supported by one motor on the front axle.
 The motor(s) used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

 The Adaptive M Suspension suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 170 mm.

 ### Steering

-Dynamic steering is a standard feature on the BMW iX2 xDrive30.
+Dynamic steering is a standard feature on the BMW iX2 eDrive20.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes